emugaya/office_space_allocation/README.md

 6. reallocate_person <person_identifier> <new_room_name> - Reallocate the person with person_identifier to new_room_name.

 7. load_people - Adds people to rooms from a txt file.
-See Appendix 1A for text input format.

-# Functions that need to be completed and collaboration on:
+This saves lines with errors to a file errors.txt in the root folder

 8. save_state [--db=sqlite_database] - Persists all the data stored in the app to a SQLite database.
 Specifying the --db parameter explicitly stores the data in the sqlite_database specified.
+This metthod takes a name of sqlite database you need to save data.
+It doesn't allow saving data t an already existing database.
+This can be enabled after ensuring that already existing records are not replicated.

 9. load_state <sqlite_database> - Loads data from a database into the application.
+This requires some one to enter an already existing database that was saved using the save_state method.

+# Tests:
+This application has unittests in the folder dojo\tests.Please suggest areas for further testing.